 Torrenting: Does Atlas VPN or Surfshark work better?

 Torrenting and other P2P (peer-to-peer) activities are popular use cases for VPNs.
-But due to the prevalence of illegal downloading of copyrighted content, there is some potential risk to using these kinds of services.
-To protect yourself, you need a VPN that will not expose your real IP address during these activities.
+But there is some risk in using these kinds of services.
+If you torrent you need a VPN that will not expose your real IP address.
 Thanks to their solid protection against leaks and their built-in kill switches, both Surfshark and Atlas VPN will protect your IP address.

 Torrenting winner: Surfshark